Nonstandard analysis: Motivation

 There are at least three reasons to consider nonstandard analysis: historical, pedagogical, and technical.

 Historical

 Much of the earliest development of the infinitesimal calculus by Newton and Leibniz was formulated using expressions such as infinitesimal number and vanishing quantity.
-As noted in the article on hyperreal numbers, these formulations were widely criticized by George Berkeley and others.
+These formulations were widely criticized by George Berkeley and others.
 The challenge of developing a consistent and satisfactory theory of analysis using infinitesimals was first met by Abraham Robinson.

 In 1958 Curt Schmieden and Detlef Laugwitz published an article "Eine Erweiterung der Infinitesimalrechnung" ("An Extension of Infinitesimal Calculus") which proposed a construction of a ring containing infinitesimals.
 The ring was constructed from sequences of real numbers.
 Two sequences were considered equivalent if they differed only in a finite number of elements.
 Arithmetic operations were defined elementwise.
 However, the ring constructed in this way contains zero divisors and thus cannot be a field.

 Pedagogical

 H. Jerome Keisler, David Tall, and other educators maintain that the use of infinitesimals is more intuitive and more easily grasped by students than the "epsilon–delta" approach to analytic concepts.
 This approach can sometimes provide easier proofs of results than the corresponding epsilon–delta formulation of the proof.
 Much of the simplification comes from applying very easy rules of nonstandard arithmetic, as follows: